 Before you begin creating your Facebook event, you will want to create a Facebook event photo with the right size and dimensions.
-The correct Facebook event photo size has the dimensions of 1920 by 1080 pixels.
+The correct Facebook event photo size has the dimensions of 1920 x 1080 pixels.
 This is equivalent to an aspect ratio of 16:9.

 Anything smaller than 1920 pixels wide and Facebook will automatically increase the size of your event photo to fit.
 This will cause a loss in quality of your photo, so you want the dimensions to be exactly 1920 x 1005.
 If your event photo is too wide in length or too tall in height, Facebook will crop it.

 If you’re looking for an easy way to create a Facebook event photo banner with the right size, you can use a free tool like Snappa.com.
 We even offer a variety of different Facebook event cover photo templates with the right sizing and dimensions!